GusvengaNew/Mayro64FM/README.md

 There's no license for this thing, so any sort of modding or modyfing is fully allowed.
 Don't forget to credit me for making the game if you're going to heavily modify it! :D

-Make sure to check out Spacee Adwentur's project files as well: https://github.com/GusvengaNew/MayroOpenWorld
+Make sure to check out Spacee Adwentur's project files as well: https://github.com/GusvengaNew/MayroOpenWorld (ignore the name, that was the temp working title)